avabellaw/shark-quiz/readme.md

 You can find the research I conducted for this project [by clicking this link](docs/research/research.md).

+#### Asynchronisity

+Shark-quiz is to be a largely event-driven quiz.
+The only loop will be an asynchronous timer that doesn't share any variables with other functions.
+The timer will follow the following process:
+1. Wait for one second.
+2. Decrement the timer variable.
+3. Call a function to respond to the value of the timer.

+Every action is performed by the timer, therefore I will avoid any timing problems caused by variables that are shared with asynchronous functions.
+For example, trying to access the result of an asynchronous function after calling it but it's not been run yet.

 ### Scope Plane

 Features to include: